Fig77/audiocms/README.md

 * Run `npm start`
 * App will run in your browser, go to localhost*

+## Live link

+The preview link for current development is https://pensive-wozniak-e1fbdb.netlify.app

 ## Once running:

 Use the "Search" button to search querys.